Grow Hemp in Minnesota

 1) How can I become a hemp grower in Minnesota?

-First-time applicants need to submit fingerprints and pass a criminal background check
+First-time applicants: must submit fingerprints and pass a criminal background check.

-Returning applicants do not need to submit fingerprints
+Returning applicants: do not need to resubmit fingerprints.

 2) What does it cost to grow hemp in Minnesota?